uglyrobot/infinite-uploads/readme.txt

 ### Widely Compatible

-Infinite Uploads is built with the latest in cloud technology to work flawlessly with the widest variety of your favorite free and premium themes and plugins and has been tested with:
+Infinite Uploads is built with the latest in cloud technology to work flawlessly with the widest variety of your favorite themes and plugins and has been tested with:

 - [WooCommerce](https://wordpress.org/plugins/woocommerce/)
 - [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads/)